Milan Stojadinović: Balkan relations

-In October 1936, Stojadinović visited Istanbul and while on his way back to Belgrade stayed at Kricim Castle, which was the rural residence of King Boris.
-During his stay at Kricim castle, Boris and Stojadinović agreed to sign a friendship treaty.
-Under the terms of the Balkan Pact, approval by the other members was required if any member wants to sign a treaty with another Balkan state.
+In October 1936, while on his way back from Istanbul, Stojadinović stayed at Kricim Castle, the rural residence of King Boris.
+During his stay there, Stojadinović agreed to a friendship treaty.
+Under the terms of the Balkan Pact, approval by the other members was required if any member wanted to sign a treaty with another Balkan state.
 Stojadinović faced little opposition from Turkey, but both Romania and Greece objected strenuously, believing that Yugoslavia was deserting the alliance, and only reluctantly gave permission in January 1937.
-Both Romania and Greece only gave their assent when Stojadinović threatened to sign the pact without their permission, which would had broken up the Balkan Pact.
+Romania and Greece assented only when Stojadinović threatened to sign the pact without their permission, which would have broken up the Balkan Pact.

-In late 1936, Stojadinović sabotaged a diplomatic effort on the part of the Quai d'Orsay to strengthen the Little Entente of Czechoslovakia, Romania and Yugoslavia by having the terms of the Little Entente apply against aggression by any state, instead of only Hungary.
+In late 1936, Stojadinović sabotaged a French effort to strengthen the Little Entente of Czechoslovakia, Romania and Yugoslavia, the terms of which the Quai d'Orsay sought to change to require united action to oppose aggression by any state, not just Hungary.
 Both King Carol II of Romania and President Edvard Beneš of Czechoslovakia supported the French proposal, and Stojadinović was the lone holdout who refused to discuss amending the treaty which created the Little Entente.
-When a French envoy arrived in Belgrade in an attempt to persuade Stojadinović to change his mind, he stated that Yugoslavia was now so deeply into Germany's economic sphere of influence that he could simply not risk a war with the Reich, which had become Yugoslavia's largest trading partner and investor by far.
-Yugoslavia was so deeply into the German economic sphere that it was considered unnecessary in Berlin to sign an alliance with Belgrade, as it was calculated that economic interests alone would ensure that Yugoslavia was a de facto German ally.
-By 1938, 60% of Yugoslavia's trade was with Germany, making the Reich into Yugoslavia's largest trading partner with Germany importing bauxite, copper, and manganese as part of its preparations for war while the majority of consumer goods and capital equipment in Yugoslavia were German imports.
+Stojadinović explained later to a French envoy that Yugoslavia was now so deeply entrenched in Germany's economic sphere of influence that he simply could not risk a war with the Reich, Yugoslavia's largest trading partner and investor.
+Germany itself did not even see any need for an alliance with Belgrade, as it expected economic interests alone to make Yugoslavia Germany's de facto ally.
+By 1938, 60% of Yugoslavia's trade was with Germany, making the Reich Yugoslavia's largest trading partner, with Germany importing bauxite, copper, and manganese to aid its preparations for war, while most consumer goods and capital equipment in Yugoslavia were German imports.